shrkwt/minecraft/README.md

-# minecraft addons by Apix-loi
+# minecraft addons and resources by apezNeon
-Minecraft addons, resource packs by apix-loi are uploaded here.
+Just a repository covering every single minecraft addon and resources I made.